Team-About/big-pootential/README.md

 At the end, the largest poo emerges as the victor.

 Detailed rules come as part of the game.
+Game rules are still under testing and development so as we recieve more focus group feedback, adjustments will be made.

 ![Consume as much food](marketing/draft-3/Post-17_Folder/Post-17.png)
 ![Dont Poo Too Soon](marketing/draft-3/Post-23_Folder/Post-23.png)